 Now the following will be used:

-- Wi-Fi 6 means 802.11ax technology – the new generation of Wi-Fi, present in many routers you'll buy from now on
+- Wi-Fi 6 means 802.11ax technology - the new generation of Wi-Fi, present in many routers you can buy today

 - Wi-Fi 5 means 802.11ac technology - effectively the previous generation

 - Wi-Fi 4 means 802.11n technology - many people will have networking gear based on 802.11n, but it was replaced by 802.11ac in many new routers from 2013 on.

-It’s worth noting that all the wireless standards referred to here are backwards compatible.
-So your devices won’t suddenly stop working when Wi-Fi 6 becomes more common.
+It's worth noting that all the wireless standards referred to here are backwards compatible.
+So your devices won't suddenly stop working as Wi-Fi 6 becomes more common.

 There are also new graphics to go with the three new names: